The 5 Best Tips for Better Apartment Security

 Assess your apartment’s door, locks, and windows.

 Once a renter has officially moved into their new apartment, they’ll be in a position to control their security in a way that’s a little more concrete, and they can build a sanctuary that feels safe.
 The first step is to make the doors, locks, and windows as strong and safe as possible.
 As a renter, this can be tricky, because it’s unlikely that the landlord will replace the door and make it inconsistent with all the others in the building.
-But after inspecting the door, if the renter sees dents, splintered wood, or a lot of rust or pulling around the hinges, it’s a good idea to ask for a repair or replacement immediately.
+But after inspecting the door, if the renter sees dents, splintered wood, or a lot of rust or pulling around the hinges, it’s a good idea for them to ask for a repair or replacement immediately.
 If the door isn’t structurally sound, the locks won’t be able to secure it, and it won’t be possible to achieve the proper apartment security level.

 If the apartment door itself is solid, it’s time to inspect the locks.
 If there is no deadbolt present, the landlord may install one or allow the renter to install one for themself.
 It’s likely the landlord won’t want the renter to hold a key to the apartment that the maintenance staff doesn’t have in case they need to access the apartment in an emergency, but a landlord should understand the need for good security for apartments and respect that the renter wants to protect their property as well as their safety.
 It’s also reasonable to ask the landlord to have the lock rekeyed, especially if the apartment was previously occupied by another tenant who may have failed to return all the keys.

-Beyond that, renters can also take several steps to secure the door when they are home.
+Beyond that, renters can also take several steps to improve apartment door security when they are home.
 Door jammers, which are bars that fit under the doorknob and press back against the floor to prevent the door from opening, are easy to put in place when the apartment is occupied and remove for times it’s vacant.
 Door chains or hinged bar locks are also easy to install; they’ll involve drilling into the door and the doorframe, so it’s smart to ask the landlord for permission— or just repair the holes before moving out.
 These options will allow the tenant to open the door if someone knocks while remaining secure by preventing the door from being pushed in once unlocked.

 Invest in a rental-friendly security system.

-Some apartment security systems are self-monitored with a smartphone and may be as simple as some door and window sensors and a doorbell camera.
+Some of the best DIY security systems are self-monitored with a smartphone and may be as simple as some door and window sensors and a doorbell camera.
 Should a door open unexpectedly or a visitor approach the door, the renter will get a notification on the app, and they’ll be able to call for help or dismiss the alert if there’s no problem.
 Others are more elaborate, and many offer professional monitoring.
 While professionally monitored systems do usually cost a bit more, they offer a suite of benefits that self-monitored systems do not.
 The most important of these is that the monitoring company will call for law enforcement help immediately.
 For renters who live alone, this is an invaluable benefit.
 Plus, monitored security may help renters save money on renters insurance.

 Get renters insurance.